-Vietnam vet lost his Purple heart as thieves swept into the Oroville Dam evacuation zone
+Vietnam vet lost his Purple Heart as thieves swept into the Oroville Dam evacuation zone

 “They’re not the original medals that he received,” she said.
 “There’s no reason for them to have these medals, they’re worthless to them.”

-Two other suspects were detained in El Dorado County on Tuesday when a patrol deputy spotted a U-Haul truck with an attached trailer in a parking lot.
+Two more suspects were detained in El Dorado County on Tuesday when a patrol deputy spotted a U-Haul truck with an attached trailer in a parking lot.

 The deputy saw a man working on the towing equipment for the trailer and questioned him, then discovered there was an outstanding felony warrant for his arrest, according to a search warrant affidavit filed in federal court Thursday.